Grow Your Legal Career with an Online Post-J.D. Certificate in Family Law

 Please direct questions about the Post-J.D.
 Certificate in Family Law to Professor Barbara Babb, Director of the Post-J.D.
 Certificate in Family Law, at 410.837.5661 or email@example.com.

 Essential Professional Development in an In-Demand Area of the Law

 The Post-J.D.
-Certificate in Family Law addresses the need for an enhanced and in-depth, interdisciplinary, practice- focused curriculum that prepares attorneys for the full range of issues they are likely to face in family law.
+Certificate in Family Law addresses the need for an enhanced and in-depth, interdisciplinary, practice- focused curriculum that prepares attorneys for the full range of issues that arise in the practice of family law.

 Geared to Working Professionals

-The certificate’s 16 credits can be completed in 12 months of study or at your own pace, with evening and weekend courses tailored to the busy schedules of attorneys.
+The certificate’s 16 credits can be completed in 12 months of study or you can take classes at your own pace.
+With all remote class meetings in the evenings, this exclusively online program is tailored to the busy schedules of attorneys.

-Developed by Experts at the Cutting Edge of Family Law
+Developed and Taught by Experts at the Cutting Edge of Family Law